BitcoinDesign/Guide/guide/daily-spending-wallet/contacts.md

       caption: Particular properties of address types can be pointed out right away.
     - file: manual-add-contact-with-on-chain-address
       alt: A contact with an on-chain address assigned
       caption: A contact with an on-chain address attached.
-Once a payment is made to the address, it disappears from this list.
+Once a payment is made to the address, it disappears from this list as it should only be used once for best privacy.
     - file: manual-add-contact-add-address-xpub-toggle
       alt: Add address screen with a warning users need to accept
       caption: You may want to support certain address formats to give users flexibility, but ensure they understand the implications.